lightdash/lightdash/docs/docs/best-practice/lightdash-way.md

-# The Lightdash Way: our approach to BI and why we think it's pretty great.
+# The Lightdash Way: Data Access

-The vision for Lightdash is:
+Our mission at Lightdash is:

 > To enable everybody in your company to answer their own questions using data.